• Skip to main content

 Why you will love this recipe:

-1. Pecans are naturally sodium-free, cholesterol-free, and gluten-free!
+1. Pecans are full of healthy fats, naturally sodium-free, cholesterol-free, and gluten-free!

-2. Pecan nut butter packed in a pretty glass jar makes a fantastic and unique hostess gift.
+2. Pecan nut butter packed in a pretty glass mason jar makes a unique hostess gift.

 3. It’s easy to make either smooth or crunchy, or both!
-You decide.
+And it will quickly become your new favorite recipe.

 Raw pecans on a wooden plate, plus salt and cinnamon on a smaller plate.

-• Pecans – you can, in fact, make pecan nut butter with nothing more than some freshly roasted pecans.
-However, I like to kick it up a notch by adding the simple ingredients below.
+• Pecans – you can, in fact, make your own pecan butter with nothing more than some freshly roasted pecans or toasted pecans.
+However, I like to kick it up a notch by adding a few simple ingredients.

-• Brown sugar – with its deep caramel flavor sweetens it up just a bit.
+• Brown sugar – with its deep caramel flavor, sweetens it up just a bit.
 You can substitute maple syrup or honey, but be careful and don’t add too much.
-Homemade pecan butter is already a little more liquid than purchased nut butter.
+Homemade nut butter is already a little more liquid than purchased nut butter.

 • Cinnamon – adds its unique flavor profile and enhances the other flavors.

-• Kosher salt – balances and enhances all of the other flavors and brings them together in one tasty spread.
+• Kosher salt – a pinch of salt balances and enhances all other flavors and brings them together in one tasty pecan butter spread.

 Pecan halves on a baking sheet.